Toni-SM/skrl/docs/source/modules/skrl.envs.isaac_gym.rst

 These environments can be easily loaded and configured by calling a single function provided with this library.
 This function also makes it possible to configure the environment from the command line arguments (see `configuration-and-command-line-arguments <https://github.com/NVIDIA-Omniverse/IsaacGymEnvs#configuration-and-command-line-arguments>`_) or from its parameters as a python dictionary.

 .. note::

    Only the configuration related to the environment will be used.
-The configuration related to RL algorithms are discarded since they do not belong to this library.
+The configuration related to RL algorithms are discarded since they do not belong to this library

 Basic usage
 ^^^^^^^^^^^